PruneTruong/prunetruong.github.io/content/research/gocor/gocor.md

 * #### Aligning images of the MegaDepth dataset

-Here, we warp the source images toward the target image.
+Here, we warp the query image toward the reference image.
 We compare our GLU-Net-GOCor with original network GLU-Net.

 <figure inline style="width: 100%">
   <img src="./images/megadepth_glunet.jpg">